TobKed/blog/content/posts/django_custom_context_processors.md

     }
 ```

-Now in settings append them to context_processors list in templates options.
+Now in settings append them to the context_processors list in the templates options.
 ```python
 # mysite/settings.py
 TEMPLATES = [